7ka-Hiira/ccid-tools/README.md

 $ ./ccid-tools <subcommand> <options>
 ```

-## Build yourself
+## Build from source

-official build doesn't work on some old CPUs, so you may need to build it yourself.
+You may need to build it yourself, as the official build does not work on some older CPUs.

 ```sh
 $ git clone https://github.com/7ka-Hiira/ccid-tools.git
 $ cd ccid-tools